-While war has a dreadful impact on lives, it does occasionally introduce new technology that can improve lives too.
+While war has a dreadful impact on lives, it does occasionally introduce new technology that can improve lives.

-During the Second World War, Sir Harold Ridley, while operating on wounded pilots in St Thomas’ Hospital, made an important discovery.
+During the Second World War, Sir Harold Ridley made an important discovery while operating on wounded pilots at St Thomas’ Hospital in London.
 He noticed that when the acrylic plastic splinters from aircraft canopies lodged in in the eyes of wounded pilots, they didn’t cause a rejection as he expected.

 This led to Ridley to experiment with the use of artificial lenses in the eye to correct the vision of cataract sufferers.